Nicole Sullivan: MADtv

-Sullivan was among the original cast members on MADtv when it premiered in 1995.
+Sullivan was among the original cast members on Fox's MADtv when it premiered in 1995.
 She created numerous characters; her most popular was the mean-spirited Vancome Lady.
 Sullivan's other characters included X-News reporter Amy, dimwitted Antonia, Eracists leader Debbie, News at 6s Diane Lawyer-Trabajo (pronounced "trebalyo"), racist country singer Darlene McBride, and Latina bimbo Lida.
 Sullivan appeared with Michael McDonald in a MADtv sketch about making an audition tape to appear on Law & Order that mocked their acting prowess; she later guest-starred in the Law & Order: Special Victims Unit season one episode "Contact".
 Sullivan was featured in the November/December 2009 issue of Making Music Magazine.

-King of Queens
+The King of Queens

 Sullivan played the role of Holly Shumpert from 2001 to 2005.
 She returned in 2007 to reprise the role for the final season.
 In most of the show, Holly's profession is a dog walker.
-The Heffernans hire her to 'walk' Arthur, Carries' father, to get him some exercise and keep him out of mischief, at least a bit.
+The Heffernans hire her to 'walk' Arthur, Carrie's father, to get him some exercise and keep him out of mischief.

 Voice acting projects

-Sullivan was originally cast as Turanga Leela, one of the main characters in the animated series Futurama, but the role was recast with Katey Sagal before the show went to air.
+Sullivan was originally cast as Turanga Leela, one of the main characters of the animated series Futurama, but the role was recast with Katey Sagal before the show began production.

 Sullivan has voiced Marlene the Otter on The Penguins of Madagascar – the first television series of the Madagascar franchise – which aired on Nickelodeon, Shego on Kim Possible; Joan of Arc on Clone High; Mira Nova on Buzz Lightyear of Star Command; and Joan on the Family Guy episode, "I Take Thee Quagmire", along with several other one time voices on the show.
 Sullivan has also starred in a pilot called Me and My Needs that was rejected by ABC.
 She played Franny Robinson in Meet the Robinsons.
 Also, Sullivan was a voice actor in the Monsters, Inc. video game.
 She played Luna in the 2007 video game Ratchet & Clank: Size Matters.
 In 2012, she also provided the voice of Supergirl in Super Best Friends Forever, a series of animated shorts which aired on Cartoon Network's DC Nation block. with the role carrying on to television series DC Super Hero Girls, which led to appearances on Teen Titans Go! and a direct-to-video crossover film Teen Titans Go! & DC Superhero Girls: Mayhem in the Multiverse, which was released on May 24, 2022.